-- Communication

-- Critical Thinking

-- Information Literacy
+- Critical Thinking - Information Literacy

-- Cross Cultural Competence

-- Ethical practice

 Academic Integrity Statement

 As a CQUniversity student you are expected to act honestly in all aspects of your academic work.

 Any assessable work undertaken or submitted for review or assessment must be your own work.
 Assessable work is any type of work you do to meet the assessment requirements in the unit, including draft work submitted for review and feedback and final work to be assessed.